Manik Saha takes oath as Tripura CM; Modi, Shah attend swearing-in - www.lokmattimes.com

 Manik Saha takes oath as Tripura CM; Modi, Shah attend swearing-in

-Agartala, March 8 Manik Saha on Wednesday took oath as the Chief Minister, days after BJP-IPFT alliance retained ...
+Agartala, March 8 Septuagenarian dental surgeon-turned-politician Manik Saha on Wednesday took oath as the Chief Minister, days after ...

-Agartala, March 8 Manik Saha on Wednesday took oath as the Chief Minister, days after BJP-IPFT alliance retained power in Tripura for the second straight term by winning 32 seats in the 60-member state assembly, for which elections were held on February 16.
+Agartala, March 8 Septuagenarian dental surgeon-turned-politician Manik Saha on Wednesday took oath as the Chief Minister, days after BJP-IPFT alliance retained power in Tripura for the second straight term by winning 32 seats in the 60-member state assembly, for which elections were held on February 16.

 Along with the 70-year-old Saha, eight other legislators, including a woman, assumed office as cabinet ministers against the total ministerial strength of 12.